-Content Criteria (Core) Content Criteria (Supplement) Describes the required characteristics of CPE bes the required Defines the required characteristics of CPE Continuing Professional Education (CPE) Defined CPE is nutrition and dietetics- related and updates, enhances, or assesses knowledge, skills, and attitudes of professional dietetics practice.
+Content Criteria (Core) Content Criteria (Supplement) Describes the required characteristics of CPE Defines the required characteristics of CPE 1.
+Continuing Professional Education (CPE) Defined CPE is nutrition and dietetics-related and updates, enhances, or assesses knowledge, skills, and attitudes of professional dietetics practice.
 Nutrition and Dietetics: Nutrition and Dietetics reflects the integration of Nutrition-which encompasses the science of food, nutrients and other substances contributing to nutrition status and health, with Dietetics-which is the application of food, nutrition and associated sciences, to optimize health and the delivery of care and services for individuals and groups and as defined by the Essential Practice Competencies.
 2. Stated Objectives & Anticipated Outcomes Stated learning objectives and anticipated outcomes apply to professional or inter-professional nutrition and dietetics practice or intended practice as defined by Essential Practice Competencies.
-Objectives: Statements that define the goal(s) of an educational activity.11 Learning objectives are appropriate for a target audience's practice area.
+Objectives: Statements that define the goal(s) of an educational activity.
+11 Learning objectives are appropriate for a target audience's practice area.
 Essential Practice Competencies provide a structured guide to help learners meet their educational goals.
-Outcomes: Outcomes reflect levels of knowledge, competence, and performance and address educational needs that contribute to narrowing practice gaps.11 Providers implement methods for measuring outcomes to assess learners and to evaluate and improve the effectiveness of the CPE activity.
+Outcomes: Outcomes reflect levels of knowledge, competence, and performance and address educational needs that contribute to narrowing practice gaps.
+11 Providers implement methods for measuring outcomes to assess learners and to evaluate and improve the effectiveness of the CPE activity.
 Performance Indicators describe sets of behaviors that can be evaluated to determine competence and can be used to illustrate anticipated outcomes.
 Assessment methods are dependent on the Activity Type and setting.
-Relevance of Educational Content Educational content is relevant to knowledge, skills, and attitudes of professional nutrition and dietetics practice1 and provides learning outcomes that apply to professional, inter-professional, or intended practice of the target audience.
+3. Relevance of Educational Content Educational content is relevant to knowledge, skills, and attitudes of professional nutrition and dietetics practice1 and provides learning outcomes that apply to professional, inter-professional, or intended practice of the target audience.
 Educational Content: CPE activities are developed to address an educational need or to narrow a practice gap that is relevant to the scope of practice of RDs and DTRs.
 Learners may discern if the CPE applies to practice based on the availability of the following descriptors: A. Activity Description B. Target audience C. Objectives D. Performance Indicator suggestions for CDR CPEU Prior Approved Activities CDR CPEU Prior Approved Activities will denote a target audience based on practice areas described in the Revised 2017 Scope of Practice for the Registered Dietitian Nutritionist.
-10 See below: RD/DTR Practice Area Health Care Preventative Care, Wellness, Lifestyle Foodservice Systems, Culinary, Retail Military Service, First Responders, US Public Health Services Sustainable Food and Water Systems Education and Research Other
+Dee below: RD/DTR Practice Area Acute Care Ambulatory Outpatient Business and Communications Coaching Community and Public Health Culinary and Retail Entrepreneurial and Private Practice Foodservice Systems Global Health Integrative and Functional Medicine Malnutrition Management and Leadership Military Service Nonpracticing Nutrition Informatics Post-Acute, Long-Term, Home, and Palliative Care Preventive Care, Wellness, and Weight Management Research School Nutrition Sports Nutrition and Dietetics Sustainable, Resilient, and Healthy Food and Water Systems Telehealth US Public Health Universities and Other Academic Settings Other

-4. CPE Content Development, CPE Presentation, Informal Feedback, Formal Feedback and Assessment, CPE Evaluation
+4. CPE Content

+Development,

+CPE Presentation,

+Informal

+Feedback,

+Formal

+Feedback

+and

+Assessment,

+CPE

+Evaluation

 Those responsible for CPE content have appropriate academic training, certification, and / or demonstrated expertise in the relevant subject area.
 Methods for providing informal feedback or formal feedback and assessment to the learner or learners are included for live and enduring activities.
 Planning and instructional methods are appropriate for the Activity Type / setting and support learning objectives and promote outcomes.

-CPE activities are evaluated by Providers for quality improvement.
-Learners may communicate quality concerns regarding CDR CPEU Approved activities to QualityCPE@ eatright.org.
-Those responsible for CPE content:
+CPE activities are evaluated by Providers for quality activities to QualityCPE@ eatright.org.